 In India, there has been a tremendous growth in industrial sectors and the need for the silver as an industrial commodity has seen a spike in recent days.
 This clearly resembles that there is a definite change in silver prices in near future and beyond.

-Disclaimer: The silver rates are sourced from local jewellers in the city.
-There maybe variance in rates and prices.
+Disclaimer: There maybe definitely a variance in rates and prices.
 GoodReturns.in has made every effort to ensure accuracy of information provided; however, Greynium Information Technologies Pvt Ltd, its subsidiaries and associates do not guarantee such accuracy.
 The rates are for informational purposes only.
 It is not a solicitation to buy, sell in precious silver.
 Greynium Information Technologies Pvt Ltd, its subsidiaries, associates do not accept culpability for losses and/or damages arising based on silver information provided.
+Silver rates are the futures rates across all cities in India and hence there maybe price variation.